 NOW's stance on illegal streaming and piracy

-You may have heard that on Monday 13 March 2017, the High Court handed down a judgment that compels the UK’s major internet service providers, including NOW TV, to try to block certain servers from illegally streaming Premier League matches for the remainder of this season.
+On Monday 13 March 2017, the High Court handed down a judgment that compels the UK’s major internet service providers, including NOW Broadband, to block certain servers from illegally streaming Premier League matches.

 Together with Sky, NOW supports the Premier League action, as the hosts of these streams are making money illegally through criminal activity.

 Watch legally on NOW with a Sports Membership

 Illegal streaming is an issue that must be tackled in the interest of our customers, our business, our people and everyone working in sport and the creative industries.